joaomlsantos/DWDDRandomizer/README.md

 ## Known Issues

+- Some antiviruses may flag the executable as unrecognized, as it does not have a signed publisher.
+This is expected behavior; proceed by clicking "Run anyway" to open the randomizer.
 - If you have an existing save file for your game, the digivolution + digivolution conditions randomization may cause visual issues on your current save file.
 - Similar to the above, the player name length expansion patch is meant for new-game roms.
 Loading an existing base-game save into a patched rom may also cause visual issues.